Close Menu

 At its core, time horizon and focus define swing trading.
 Unlike long-term investors who emphasize company fundamentals over years, swing traders concentrate on price action and short-term catalysts.
 Key concepts include trend identification, support and resistance levels, momentum indicators, and risk-reward ratios.
 Recognizing these elements helps distinguish viable setups from mere market noise.

-Common tools include moving averages, the relative strength index (RSI), MACD, and candlestick patterns.
 These tools help determine whether a security is trending, oversold, overbought, or likely to reverse.
-Combining more than one sign often improves confidence in a trade by confirming signals across different analytical lenses.
+Combining multiple signs often improves confidence in a trade by confirming signals across different analytical lenses.

 Benefits of Swing Trading